 Electromagnetic Induction in Transformer

-- When the input provided at the primary windings of the transformer due to flux variation the current induced in the secondary windings.
+- When the input is provided at the primary windings of the transformer due to flux variation the current is induced in the secondary windings.

-It is the detailed article on the electromagnetic induction I have written each and everything related to the this in the article.
-If you have any question ask in comments.
+It is the detailed article on electromagnetic induction I have written each and everything related to this in the article.
+If you have any questions ask in the comments.
 Take care until the next tutorial.